Airport Badging Requirements

 The payment of all fees associated with the FNT ID Card must be accomplished by one of the following methods:

 1. The cardholder or employer may pay the Bishop International Airport Authority Administration office between 8am-5pm Monday through Friday, closed Holidays.
-(Cash or check to “Bishop International Airport Authority”) at the time the application is submitted for an initial badge or renewal CHRC.
+(Cash or check to “Bishop International Airport Authority”) at the time the application is submitted.
 All accessory and replacement fees must be paid upon receipt of the item.

 2. The employer may arrange a guarantee of payment with the Bishop International Airport Authority Administration.
 This must be submitted in writing on company letterhead, guaranteeing payment within twenty (20) working days of receipt of invoice.

-Note: A returned check due to insufficient funds or lack of payment on a guarantee agreement will result in the revocation of the FNT ID Card and all access privileges removed from the CCAS.
+Note: A returned check due to insufficient funds or lack of payment on a guarantee agreement will result in the deactivation of the FNT ID Card.
 Replacement will be at the next highest replacement fee rate.
+The Initial Badge process will be required to receive a new FNT ID.
+Applicable fees will apply.

-It is the responsibility of each sponsor or company to maintain accountability of all FNT ID Badges issued to their employees or sponsored badge holders.
+Badges are the property of Bishop International Airport.
+Failure to return an FNT ID is a violation of the Airport Security Program and may result in civil penalties.
+It is the responsibility of each Authorized Signatory to maintain accountability of all FNT ID Badges issued to their employees or sponsored badge holders.

-Badges must be retrieved and returned to the Badging Office when an individual no longer requires unescorted access due to:
+Badges must be retrieved and returned to the Badging Office or Police Office 24 hours a day when an individual no longer requires unescorted access due to:

 • Resignation